-The preparation of our Consolidated Financial Statements in conformity with U.S. generally accepted accounting principles, or GAAP, requires management to make estimates and assumptions that affect the reported amount of our assets and liabilities at the date of the Consolidated Financial Statements and the reported amounts of income and expenses during the reported period.
+The preparation of our Consolidated Financial Statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amount of our assets and liabilities at the date of the Consolidated Financial Statements and the reported amounts of income and expenses during the reported periods.
 Actual results could differ from these estimates.
-We have reclassified certain prior period amounts to conform to the current period presentation.
-We have eliminated all intercompany balances and transactions, if any.
-References to the Accounting Standards Codification, or ASC, serve as a single source of accounting literature.
+We reclassified certain prior period amounts to conform to the current period presentation.
+We have eliminated all intercompany balances and transactions.
+References to ASC serve as a single source of accounting literature.
 Subsequent events are evaluated and disclosed as appropriate for events occurring through the date the Consolidated Financial Statements are issued.
+Changes in the economic and regulatory environment, financial markets and any other parameters used in determining such estimates could cause actual results to differ.